zhouhang95/ray-tracing-rs/README.md

 # ray-tracing-rs

-This is the rust implement of ray tracer.
+This is the rust implement of a ray tracer.

 I refer these books: